 In 2008, this design was updated and reissued, with Brionvega adding in a CD and DVD player.
 But the latest issues do away with that modern-era functionality, perhaps because both of those formats have perhaps had their day and, of course, to keep things nice and original.
 It makes sense.

-If you want one of the reissues, there are currently four colour options available at different price points due to the rarity value.
+If you want one of the reissues, the range has just been extended to five colour options, available at different price points due to the rarity value.
 Some are numbered limited editions and command a more premium price.
 Although saying that, none exactly come cheap.
 This is all about quality, both in terms of the handmade casing and the audio kit within.

 The inner workings of all are much the same.
 You are looking at an AM / FM radio, a Project turntable with Ortofon cartridge,, 125+125W audio amplifier with auto-limitation, 2 RCA audio jacks for external sources, 1 RCA audio output for connecting to an external amplification system, 1 RCA audio output for connecting to an external subwoofer, 1 6.3 millimetre preamp audio jack for headphones, a forged aluminium pedestal, equipped with wheels, to facilitate any type of movement and a concession to the modern era, a USB port and Bluetooth connectivity.